We envision a world where everyone has access to a safe, sustainable source of water and sanitation.

 The ISW-SWE movement is built around five shared principles that guide our actions:

-ISW-SWE involves all stakeholders in the actions that affect them, regardless of their social, economic or material circumstances.
+We involve all stakeholders in the actions that affect them, regardless of their social, economic or material circumstances.

-The ISW-SWE movement shares experiences and best practices so all stakeholders can enrich their knowledge and skill sets.
+We share experiences and best practices so all stakeholders can enrich their knowledge and skill sets.

 Members dedicate their efforts to the movement’s mission, helping it achieve its objectives.